Postgraduate Fees and Funding

 - Course fees are set by the University, and vary by degree type and student nationality: please see the main University website for further details.

-- For resident students, these amounts include £115 a term Minimum Meal Contribution (MMC), which can be used to purchase College food at 10% discount.
+- For resident students, there is an optional £100 a term Minimum Meal Contribution (MMC), which can be used in the Hall, Bar, and Lodge to receive discounted rates on food, etc.

-- Non-resident students are charged £100 a year to cover the use of the College facilities.
+- Non-resident students are charged a living-out fee of £100 a year to cover the use of the College facilities.

 Please see the University's Graduate Admissions pages for further details about course finances and the cost of living in Cambridge.